 When and Where

 The Papa Joe Golf Outing is held at the Silver Spring Country Club located at N56 W21318 Silver Spring Dr, Menomonee Falls, WI 53051.
-Tee-time is usually between 11AM and 12 PM on the last Friday in June.
+Tee-time is usually between 11AM and 12 PM.
+In 2021, the outing was moved to August.

 Cost to Play